Strategic Plan 2013-2018

 The Library continued to grow and serve its public as an association library until 1966 when the residents of Morristown and Morris Township united in the support, maintenance, and control of a joint free public library.

 In 1987 the cornerstone was laid for an addition to the Library largely financed by Edythe and Dean Dowling, which became the Dowling Wing.
 In addition to the generosity of the Dowlings, many members of the community contributed to this addition which doubled the size of the Library.
-Also in the 1980’s, the Library went online with an automated circulation system shared by the members of MAIN, the Morris Area Information Network.
+Also in the 1980’s, the Library went online with an automated circulation system shared by the members of what was then called the Morris Area Information Network, and is now known as Main Library Alliance.

 In 2006 the latest addition of the Library was completed.